 Overcoming Resistance from both Students and Instructors

-Ultimately, all teaching is about overcoming resistance; but resistance is specific problem for intro philosophy.
+Ultimately, all teaching is about overcoming resistance; but certain kinds of resistance can be specific to introductory philosophy courses.
 Although they typically know nothing at all about our discipline, students sometimes have a resistance to studying philosophy at all.
 Conversely, many instructors resist the idea of teaching Introduction to Philosophy.
 In this section (which is more theoretical than most of what you will find on TΦ101) we explore both sides of this resistance.

 Student Resistance to Philosophy

 In a world that is increasingly focused on the practical and instrumental, many people see the idea of studying philosophy as at least a waste of time and, at the extreme, a form of economic suicide.
 This is not precisely a new idea, since Callicles said much the same to Socrates, but the historical pedigree of this resistance does not make it any less of a problem.
 Our students usually don’t know what philosophy is or why they should study it, and can be especially resentful if they are required to study it.
 This is not like other disciplines.
 A math teacher may have to convince the students that the subject is useful to them, but will not typically have to defend the existence of the subject.
 Philosophy, by contrast, is often on trial for its life in the minds of students (and colleagues in other disciplines).

 What this means is that we not only have to teach our students about philosophy, but persuade them of its very value.
 We have to help them understand the conclusion of Bertrand Russell’s summation in The Problems of Philosophy: